awallef/moderncake/README.md

 moderncake
 ==========

-a cakephp setup that includes a modern workflow
+a cakephp setup that includes a modern workflow, youpi!